-BARN BUILDING through Spring Summer 2019 & into 2020.
+BARN BUILDING through 2021.
 If you have experience with tool use / carpentry then this will be very useful.
 If not then you need to be very keen to learn this and be involved in green build.

 Ideal for hard-working people with a love for the land and special places.
 It's extra-helpful if you have a driving licence and experience with practical work.
 The most important things is common sense and enthusiasm.

-We've been hosting volunteers for over 7 years through workaway and other hosting platforms.
-We try to have 2 or 3 volunteers at a time although summer 2019 we aim to host a bigger volunteer camp for people helping in the build process.
+We've been hosting volunteers for over 8 years through workaway and other hosting platforms.
+We try to have between 2 & 5 volunteers at a time although 2020 / 2021 we aim to host a bigger volunteer camp for people helping in the build process.

 You will be staying out on the land and cooking yourself (together with the team) so need to be self-reliant, responsible and have good common sense.

-Volunteer hours is an average of 5 hours, 4 or 5 days a week - unless you want to contribute more which during the barn-build we are likely to be wanting to do.
+Volunteering works out at about 4 days a week - unless you want to contribute more which during the barn-build we are likely to be wanting to do.